ddnexus/rematch/README.md

 - You can use `rematch` with any value, even your own complex objects and even without serialization, however since they get compared by minitest, they must implement a `==` method like any other native ruby object.
 - Editing an existing test file containing rematch tests may cause the failure of some test that has exchanged its position with another in the block/method.
 In that case just [update the stored values](#update-the-stored-values).
+- If you have to run the same tests on different ruby versions, the `.rematch` file may not be read the same way in different versions due to `Psych` changes between versions.
+That should only happen in complex objects that use `ivars`.
+A work-around the issue is storing the raw data underlying the object.
+For example a `.to_hash` or `.attributes` would store only plain hashes instead of the whole instance with its variables, and that is good enough for testing.

 ## Repository Info